Lucky 7 (film): Plot

-Amy Myer is a woman whose dying mother made out a timeline for Amy's life and predicted she would marry her seventh boyfriend.
-But when she falls head over heels for her sixth boyfriend Daniel McCandles, she decides to find another sixth boyfriend to dump in order to marry Daniel.
-She settles on Peter Connor, a local bagel shop owner who is in love with her.
-Unfortunately, things don't go as planned when Amy realizes that she has feelings for Peter.
+Amy Myer lives her life based on a timeline that her mother made for her at age seven.
+Her dying mother told her to become an attorney (which she does) and to marry her seventh boyfriend.
+However, when she falls head over heels for her sixth boyfriend, Daniel McCandles, she decides to find another sixth boyfriend to dump so that Daniel gets the seventh spot.

-Amy lives her life based on a timeline that her mother made for her at age seven.
-Her dying mother told her to become an attorney (she does), and to marry her 7th boyfriend.
-When her family asked what the definition is that constitutes a “boyfriend” she declares to them all, is that he would be the 7th one who calls her his girlfriend, therein locking him into that slot for marriage.
-She breaks up with boyfriend #5, meets Daniel, who she thinks is perfect for her.
-She wants him to be #7, not #6, so she goes in search of a #6.
+When her family asks what the definition is that constitutes a boyfriend, she claims that it would be the seventh man to call her his girlfriend.
+She breaks up with boyfriend #5 and meets Daniel, who she thinks is perfect for her.
+Wanting him to be the seventh boyfriend, she goes in search of a #6 so she can date him before Daniel.
+She then settles on Peter Connor, a local bagel shop owner who is in love with her.
+Unfortunately, things don't go as planned when Amy realizes that she has feelings for him as well.

-Peter runs a bagel shop (but also is an ex-Bear Stearns trader worth hundreds of millions), who loves her and asks her to accompany him to a wedding on Orcas Is.
-She first turns him down, but then sees him as a #6.
-They go to the wedding (Amy and Peter) and he tells her he has told his friends at the wedding they're dating and mentions the word "girlfriend", locking Peter into slot 6 driving the two to act like a couple around his friends and his ex-girlfriend who is now remarried and present with her new boyfriend (Peter's ex-girlfriend broke up with Peter after he resigned from Bear Stearns not knowing Peter generated all this money while at Bear Stearns).
+Peter runs a bagel shop, and asks Amy to accompany him to a wedding on Orcas Is.
+She initially turns him down, but then sees him as a #6.
+They both go to the wedding, and he tells her that he has told his friends at the wedding that they're dating, mentioning the word "girlfriend".
+This locks Peter into slot #, driving the two to act like a couple around his friends and ex-girlfriend.
+The latter had previously dumped Peter after he resigned from Bear Stearns (not knowing Peter generated a great deal of money while working there), and is now married to someone else.
+Amy and Peter end up sleeping together, but she sees it as a mistake.
+When Peter asks why, she tells him about the timeline, and he asks what happens after marriage, since the plan ends there.